-6. The amortization contribution rate is the level percentage of payroll required to reduce the UAAL to zero over the remaining amortization period.
+- 6. The amortization contribution rate is the level percentage of payroll required to reduce the UAAL to zero over the remaining amortization period.
 The employer contribution rate determined by this valuation will not be effective until two years after the valuation date.
 The determination of the contribution rate reflects this deferral.
-The unfunded actuarial accrued liability (UAAL) and covered payroll are projected forward for two years, and we then determine the amortization charge required to amortize the UAAL over the remaining amortization period from that point.
-In projecting the UAAL, we increase the UAAL for interest at the assumed rate and we decrease it for the amortization payments.
-The amortization payments for these two years are determined by subtracting the current employer normal cost from the known contribution rates for these years, based on the two prior actuarial valuations.
-Contributions are assumed to be made monthly throughout the year.

-The UAAL was initially being amortized over the remainder of a closed 30-year period from June 30, 1999.
+The amortization payment for the applicable fiscal year is first determined based on the individual amortization bases.
+The covered payroll is projected forward for two years, and we then determine the amortization rate by dividing the amortization payment by the projected payroll.
+Contributions are assumed to be made monthly throughout the year. - (a) The UAAL was initially being amortized over the remainder of a closed 30-year period from June 30, 1999.
 In conjunction with The Rhode Island Retirement Security Act of 2011, the amortization period was reset to 25 years as of June 30, 2010 for the UAAL that existed at that time.
-After the period for the original base decreases to less than 20 years, new gains and losses each year will be amortized over individual 20 year periods.
+New gains and losses each year will be amortized over individual 20 year periods.
 At any time that the System is in an overfunded status, the amortization schedule will be a rolling 20 year amortization of any surplus.